mnbroatch/yarn-bound/README.md

   - `[b]Markup[/b]`
   - built-in `<<wait>>` command

+There are also features like `<<declare $var = 1>>` that are in the spec but not the docs (apart from in the C# API docs)!

 # Usage

 Install with `npm i -S yarn-bound` or grab `yarn-bound.js` from the `/dist/` folder.

 For information on how to write Yarn, visit the [official documentation](https://docs.yarnspinner.dev/).
 Start there!
 YarnBound is useful after you have a yarn dialogue written and in string format.
+It's worth skimming the [Yarn language spec](https://github.com/YarnSpinnerTool/YarnSpinner/blob/9275277f50a6acbe8438b29596acc8527cf5581a/Documentation/Yarn-Spec.md) as well.

-To get started, import and create a new instance of Yarn.
+To get started with YarnBound, import and create a new instance.

 ```javascript
 import YarnBound from 'yarn-bound'